junxit/us-congress-bills-116/bill.md

     - **(B)** fraud or misrepresentation under section 212(a)(6)(C) of the Immigration and Nationality Act (8 U.S.C.
 1182(a)(6)(C)).
 - **(c)** *Report* Not later than 90 days after the date of the enactment of this Act, the Secretary of State, in consultation with the heads of other Federal agencies, as appropriate, shall submit a report on the plan described in subsection (b) to the appropriate congressional committees.

-## § 9.
+## § 10.
 Refugee status for certain residents of Hong Kong

 - **(a)** *In general* Aliens described in subsection (b) may establish, for purposes of admission as a refugee under sections 207 of the Immigration and Nationality Act (8 U.S.C.
 1157) or asylum under section 208 of such Act (8 U.S.C.
 1158), that such alien has a well-founded fear of persecution on account of race, religion, nationality, membership in a particular social group, or political opinion by asserting such a fear and a credible basis for concern about the possibility of such persecution.
 - **(b)** *Aliens described*
   - **(1)** *In general* An alien is described in this subsection if such alien—
     - **(A)** is a Priority Hong Kong Resident and—
-      - **(i)** had a significant role in a civil society organization supportive of the protests in 2019 and 2020 related to the Hong Kong National Security Law and the encroachment on the autonomy of Hong Kong by the PRC; or
+      - **(i)** had a significant role in a civil society organization supportive of the protests in 2019 and 2020 related to the Hong Kong National Security Law and the encroachment on the autonomy of Hong Kong by the PRC;
       - **(ii)** was arrested, charged, detained, or convicted of an offense arising from their participation in an action as described in section 206(b)(2) of the United States-Hong Kong Policy Act of 1992 (22 U.S.C.
-5726) that was not violent in nature;
+5726(b)(2)) that was not violent in nature; or
-    - **(B)** is a Priority Hong Kong Resident spouse or child of an alien described in subparagraph (A);
+      - **(iii)** has had their citizenship, nationality, or residency revoked for having submitted to any United States Government agency a nonfrivolous application for refugee status, asylum, or any other immigration benefit under the immigration laws (as defined in section 101(a) of that Act (8 U.S.C.
+1101(a)));
-    - **(C)** is the parent of an alien described in subparagraph (A), if such parent is a citizen of the PRC and no other foreign state; or
+    - **(B)** is a Priority Hong Kong Resident spouse or child of an alien described in subparagraph (A); or
-    - **(D)** has had their citizenship, nationality, or residency revoked for having submitted to any United States Government agency a nonfrivolous application for refugee status, asylum, or any other immigration benefit under the immigration laws (as defined in section 101(a) of that Act (8 U.S.C.
-1101(a))).
+    - **(C)** is the parent of an alien described in subparagraph (A), if such parent is a citizen of the PRC and no other foreign state.
   - **(2)** *Other categories* The Secretary of Homeland Security, in consultation with the Secretary of State, may designate other categories of aliens for purposes of establishing a well-founded fear of persecution under subsection (a) if such aliens share common characteristics that identify them as targets of persecution in the PRC on account of race, religion, nationality, membership in a particular social group, or political opinion.
   - **(3)** *Significant role* For purposes of clause (i) of subsection (b)(1)(A), a significant role shall include, with respect to the protests described in such clause—
     - **(A)** an organizing role;